A Taxonomy for Mining and Classifying Privacy Requirements in Issue Reports: Identifying privacy requirements in issue reports

-For example, issue 123403\footnote{https://bugs.chromium.org/p/chromium/issues/detail?id=123403} in Google Chrome reports that \textit{``Regression: Can't delete individual cookies''}.
+The following example demonstrates the issue reports classification in our datasets.
+Issue 123403\footnote{https://bugs.chromium.org/p/chromium/issues/detail?id=123403} in Chrome reports that \textit{``Regression: Can't delete individual cookies''}.
 The personal data affected here is individual cookies, and the function reported is erasing or deleting (individual cookies).
-Thus, we classify this issue into the requirement \textit{\textbf{ALLOW} the data subjects to erase their personal data (R44)} in our taxonomy (see Table \ref{tab:table1}).
+Thus, we classify this issue into the requirement \textit{\textbf{ALLOW} the data subjects to erase their personal data (R44)} in our taxonomy (see Table \ref{tab:sample-requirements}).
 The users should be able to select the cookies that they want to delete.

-In another example, issue 495226\footnote{https://bugs.chromium.org/p/chromium/issues/detail?id=495226} in Google Chrome requests that the \textit{``Change Sign-in confirmation screen''} should be changed.
+In another example, issue 495226\footnote{https://bugs.chromium.org/p/chromium/issues/detail?id=495226} in Chrome requests that the \textit{``Change Sign-in confirmation screen''} should be changed.
 The description of this issue requires that the system should inform the reasons for user account data collection and how this data will be further processed before obtaining this data in the sign-in process.
-Since this issue requires that the user should be informed of the purpose of collection and processing, the issue can be classified into requirements R38 and R39 (see Table \ref{tab:table1}).
-Both of these requirements belong to the purpose limitation privacy goal.
+Since this issue requires that the user should be informed of the purpose of collection and processing, the issue can be classified into requirements R38 and R39 (see Table \ref{tab:sample-requirements}).
+Both of these requirements belong to the notice privacy goal.
 This example shows that an issue can be classified into more than one privacy requirements.